-OPEC members collectively supply about 40% of the world's oil supply.
+OPEC members collectively supply about 37.1% of the world’s crude oil production.

 OPEC member countries monitor the market and decide collectively to raise or lower oil production in order to maintain stable prices and supply.